 In addition to accolades won by alumni and faculty, Westminster College is one of the top liberal arts colleges in the nation, according to the rankings of U.S. News & World Report.
 Forbes magazine selected Westminster as one of America's Top 50 Colleges and Universities, the Best Liberal Arts College in Missouri, and one of the Best Liberal Arts Colleges in America.
-The Princeton Review recently named the college as one of the best colleges and universities in the Midwest for the 10th straight year.
+The Princeton Review named the college as one of the best colleges and universities in the.
 Newsweek-Kaplan named it "One of the 372 Most Interesting Schools in America," and Westminster has also been recognized as one of the 240 Colleges of Distinction.
+Westminster College has been named in the top ten percent of Best Colleges for the Money across the nation and as one of the "most affordable private colleges" and one of the top twenty-five "best colleges that you can actually get into."
+In 2015, Money magazine named Westminster as one of the 50 most affordable private colleges in the United States.

-These recognitions reflect Westminster's ongoing commitment to providing a superior collegiate experience for its students who come from 31 states and 63 different foreign countries.
+These recognitions reflect Westminster's ongoing commitment to providing a superior collegiate experience for its.
 This selective college for men and women is known for its small class sizes taught by an excellent faculty.
 Westminster is a challenging academic environment where students are educated to lead and inspired to succeed.
+Ninety-six percent of Westminster graduates start their first job or enroll in graduate or professional schools within six months of graduation.